DENTAL BRIDGES IN LONDON

 Tooth loss is a common case among so many people in recent times; this can be as a result of accidents, age or improper care resulting in gum disease.
 This occurrence can deter your smile as well as your confidence.

-However, a lost tooth can be replaced; this article unveils all there is to know about the available procedures and answers to commonly asked questions.
+However, a lost tooth can be replaced; here you know about the available procedures and answers to commonly asked questions.
 Read further to find out.

 Read further to find out more on how to get a dental implant

 - 1. Why should I replace missing teeth?